tlswg/tls13-spec/draft-ietf-tls-tls13.md

 range supplied by the client and that the "key_share" and "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
-If these values are not consistent, the client MUST generate an "illegal_parameter" alert and close the connection.
+If these values are not consistent, the client MUST abort the handshake with a "illegal_parameter" alert.

 If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
-If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.
+If any other value is returned, the client MUST abort the handshake with an "unknown_psk_identity" alert.

 Note that although 0-RTT data is encrypted with the first PSK identity, the server MAY fall back to 1-RTT and select a different PSK